arash-hacker/Blog/qoute101.md

 when you have goal, you focus on one goal only
-But when you havr simulation, you see everthing
+But when you havr simulation, you see everthing(wo sys1) ...
-...
 No need to hurry, sped come by rep
 No need to Struggle, stamina cime by rep